QuantInsti/quantrautil/README.md

 # quantrautil
 This module contains the source code to get the OHLCV data from the web sources such as IEX finance, quandl and yahoo finance.
+Additional resources: <a href='https://blog.quantinsti.com/stock-market-data-analysis-python/'>Stock data and analysis in Python</a>

 <p align="center">
   <img align="center" width="200" src="https://quantra.quantinsti.com/images/img_logo.svg">